 All customer returned items, and undelivered items are grouped together under a graded RTV which you will be receiving like the following:

 Units which are received against this RTV will have a grade assigned to them and a box barcode value which you can scan through the Damage section in Seller lab.

 Identifying reasons for an assigned grade

-Once you have received a graded RTV, you need to login to your Seller Lab and scan the box barcode in the Damages section
+Once you have received a graded RTV, you need to login to your Seller Station the go to Warehouse > Transfer > RTV and search the box barcode in the RTV section

-Upon scanning the barcode, you will be able to view all the reasoning behind the grade we have assigned to your item.
+You will be able to view the grade we have assigned to your item.

 Below are a few example checks we make before assigning a grade.

 |Physical Condition of Product (if opened)||The physical condition of item whether it was sealed or open|